jimr/deba-bocho/README.rst

 - if an angle is specified, apply the offsets after rotation, not before
 - allow transforms to be configurable (probably with presets defined in an ``.ini`` file)
+- drop the PyPDF dependency ✓
+- use an ImageMagick binding rather than using ``subprocess`` to call ``convert`` ✓
+- optionally re-use pages between runs ✓
+- allow user-specified resolution for the PDF to PNG conversion (default is 300 dpi)
 - docs